ciscoheat/haxelow/README.md

 Straight from the lowdb docs:

-HaxeLow is a convenient method for storing data without setting up a database server.
+HaxeLow/lowdb is a convenient method for storing data without setting up a database server.
 It's fast enough and safe to be used as an embedded database.

 However, if you need high performance and scalability more than simplicity, you should stick to databases like MongoDB.